 3. Having a baby at home for the first time will be too messy.

 We prepared our environment for what we thought would be a messy situation.
-But the midwife team did such a phenomenal job during labor that there wasn’t much of a mess to clean.
-What did remain, we were able to clean completely.
-We did decide to discard a set of old sheets though.
+But the midwife team did such a phenomenal job during labor (even down to coaxing me to drink mineral lemonade for added physical endurance) that there wasn’t much of a mess to clean.
+What did remain, we were able to clean & launder for reuse.
+We did decide to discard a set of old sheets though, but in hindsight we should have kept them for subsequent births!

 4. You can’t have pain management medication at home.
 No epidural?
 It will be so painful, especially as a first time mother.